htho/CEEPROM/README.md

 ```

 ###Reading Chunks
 `uint8_t* CEEPROM.get(uint16_t position)` Retrieves a Chunk from Storage.
-It allocates memory for the new array and returns a Pointer, so the Programmer is responsible for deleting the array when it is not needed anymore.
+It allocates a memory for the new array and returns a Pointer, so the
+Programmer is responsible for deleting the array when it is not needed anymore.

 ```cpp
 uint8_t* chunk = CEEPROM.get(0); //Retrieves the first chunk in storage.